top of page

 Phase 2: Define and propose the Ecological Revolution.

-• Promote widespread rejection of numerous systems established in the Industrial Revolution which are inadequate in meeting fundamental human requirements and are contributing to environmental deterioration.
+• Promote widespread rejection of numerous systems established in the Industrial Revolution which are inadequate in meeting fundamental human requirements and are contributing to human conflict and environmental deterioration.
 Establish the need for industry focused on housing, community, and sustainability, characterized by the same level of commitment seen during the “great acceleration” era.

 • Collaborate with experts in anthropology, ecology, biomimicry, etc., to differentiate genuine human needs from harmful desires.
 Raise awareness of manipulative advertising tactics that promote unnecessary consumption.